harshagupta2005/AI_ML_Detection/README.md

 numpy

 How to Run
-In steps ko follow karke aap is project ko chala sakte hain:

-Repository Clone Karein: Apne terminal mein yeh command chala kar repository ko download karein.
+Clone the repository

 git clone https://github.com/harshagupta2005/AI_ML_Detection

-Folder Mein Jaayein: Ab project ke folder mein jaayen.
+Navigate to the project folder

 cd AI_ML_Detection

-Libraries Install Karein: Required libraries ko install karne ke liye yeh command chalaein.
+Install required libraries

 pip install tensorflow opencv-python numpy

-Code Run Karein: Ab aap main.py file ko chala sakte hain.
+Run the code

 python main.py

-Output
+Example Output

-Jab aap code ko run karenge, to terminal mein kuch is tarah ka output dikhega:
+When you run the script, you’ll see something like this in the terminal:

-Created a dummy image file: sample_test_image.jpg Initializing classifier...
+Created a dummy image file: sample_test_image.jpg
+Initializing classifier...
 ...
 (More messages) ...
 Prediction Results:
 Predicted Class: Class A
 Confidence: 33.33%
 Cleaned up dummy image file: sample_test_image.jpg